jgraley/cotest/coroutines/docs/testing-with-two-computers.md

 ## Conventional testing, using one computer
 For this exercise, we will assume that the computers illustrated can only run a single "program" at a time.
 Therefore, whenever code calls a function, the computer is committed to running that function to completion before it can do anything else[^1].

-The computer is running a test case, which is a section of code written by a test engineer, against an API provided by a testing framework.
+The computer is running a _test case_, which is a section of code written by a test engineer, against an API provided by a testing framework.
 To begin with, the test uses this API to fill in a kind of _checklist_ (data structure) with information about what function calls should come _out_ of the code-under-test.
 ![My test case makes a checklist of events that I will expect during the test.](/coroutines/docs/images/current_1.png) Having filled in the checklist, we are now ready to begin the test itself.
 We use a coding practice called _dependency injection_ which ensurtes that some or all of the _outgoing_ function calls from the code-under-test are diverted to us and not their original intended destination.
 There are a few different ways to do this, and the best option usually depends on the programming language in use.
 We implement this and call the code-under-test.
 ![I am starting the code-under-test, with an injected dependancy back to me.](/coroutines/docs/images/current_2.png)